 A Pressure Cooker – This is the Instant Pot model that we used.

 While our baby back ribs in instant pot recipe is compliant with gluten-free, low-carb, keto, paleo, and Whole30 eating plans, do be cautious of any store-bought rubs and sauces you may use.
 These items often contain added sugars.

 Step By Step Instructions

-We are cooking our Instant Pot baby back ribs for just 30 minutes!
+We are cooking our Instant Pot ribs for just 30 minutes!
 No need to slow cook all day long when you can make tasty and delicious pressure cooker ribs quickly in your kitchen.